lucasmacori/blazeit.js/README.md

     - bodyType (default is 'json', you can use 'json' or 'form')
 - database
     - hostname (default is localhost)
-    - port (default is mongoDB's default: 27017)
+    - port (default is the database default, '27017' for mongoDB for example)
     - name (default is 'Blazeit')
+    - username
+    - password
 - models
+- logging (default is 'true')

 BlazeIt.js relies on Mongoose's data types, you can use any of the available types.
 Here's a list of those types:
 - String
 - Number
 - Date
-- Buffer
 - Boolean
-- Mixed
-- ObjectId
-- Array
-- Decimal128
-- Map

 You can also create associations by defining the type as 'NAME_OF_ASSOCIATION'.\
 Look below to see an example.

-For more information, please visit the [offical Mongoose documentation](https://mongoosejs.com/docs/schematypes.html).

 **Example**